Over on Twitter, Allison Randal said:

 Programs like The X Factor, Pop Idol and their American equivalents both thrill and repel me.
 It's affirming to see so many people entering auditions but, as Allison points out, goals matter.
 Those shows aren't about inclusion or developing the talents of everyone, they're about selection - the crueller the better.
 The message of a Cowell production is that music is hard, not everyone can do it.
 You're much better off sitting in judgement on the tone deaf and stupid.
 Leave it to the professionals; music making is only possible with years of training and vast amounts of technology.
 Don't you worry your pretty little head about a thing, just make sure to buy the single at Christmas.

-Bollocks to that If I’m in a club of more mixed ability, it’s great fun too, just another kind of fun4.
+When I was travelling as a contractor, I'd always seek out the folk clubs in the area where I was working.
+Sometimes, there weren't any.
+Sometimes they were moribund.
+I've been going to folk clubs for 20 years now, and for 20 years I've been the youngest person there.3 If I find myself in a club where everyone's better than me, it's wonderful.
+There's so much to learn) If I'm in a club of more mixed ability, it's great fun too, just another kind of fun4.
 Every opportunity to sing, or to hear other singers is an opportunity to learn, which means I get better at singing, which makes me happy.

 It's the places where there's no clubs that are heartbreaking5